-Life that dies in the winter is reborn in the spring.
+It is stated that life that dies in the winter is reborn in the spring.
 The sakura, the iconic cherry blossom of Japan, represents spring and the living of life.
 Conversely, samurai saw the cascading petals falling from the sakura flowers, in beautiful glory, as a gallant symbol of the transience of life.